Headline after headline tells us technological unemployment is on its way.

 Productivity is the main reason companies want to automate workforces.

-Yet, time and again, the largest increases in productivity don’t result from replacing humans with machines, but rather from augmenting machines with humans.
+Yet, time and again, the largest increases in productivity don’t result from replacing humans with automated robots, but rather from augmenting machines with humans.

 It’s all about collaboration.